MicrosoftDocs/win32/desktop-src/shell/how-to-prevent-autoplay-for-a-component.md

 ---
-Description: 'Illustrates which registry key must be set to prevent AutoPlay.' ms.assetid: 'E0A25DC2-0991-45D6-9185-019DB4C040AD'
+Description: Illustrates which registry key must be set to prevent AutoPlay. ms.assetid: E0A25DC2-0991-45D6-9185-019DB4C040AD
-title: How to Prevent AutoPlay for a Component
+title: How to Prevent AutoPlay for a Component ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # How to Prevent AutoPlay for a Component